 Health professionals and librarians can find resources for running Reading Well Books on Prescription on our resources page.

-There is strong evidence from the National Institute of Clinical Excellence (NICE) that self-help reading can help people with common mental health conditions, such as anxiety and depression, sometimes on its own or with other forms of treatment.
+There is evidence from the National Institute of Clinical Excellence (NICE) that self-help reading can help people with common mental health conditions, such as anxiety and depression.

 Our Reading Well Mood-boosting Books scheme is a national promotion of uplifting novels, non-fiction and poetry selected by readers.

-People will be invited to try a mood-boosting book as part of the 2013 Reading Well Books on Prescription scheme but the books will not be prescribed by medical practitioners and the list is not endorsed by the Department of Health.
-There will be a new Reading Well Mood-boosting Books list available in June 2013.
+People will be invited to try a mood-boosting book as part of the Reading Well Books on Prescription scheme but the books will not be prescribed by medical practitioners and the list is not endorsed by the Department of Health.

 One in six adults struggles to read.
 The Six Book Challenge builds people’s reading confidence and literacy skills, improving their life chances.
-While Reading Groups for Everyone celebrates all the good things that happen when people come together to share reading and Mood-boosting Books recommends good reads for people who are anxious or depressed.
+While Reading Groups for Everyone celebrates all the good things that happen when people come together to share reading and Reading Well supports people's health and wellbeing.
 Because everything changes when we read.